Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 Once you have done that, you are ready to put your WooCommerce store in maintenance mode.

-Creating Your Maintenance Mode or Coming Soon Page
+Step 2: Create Your Maintenance Mode Page

 After activating SeedProd, go to SeedProd » Pages.
 Here, you can choose whether to create a maintenance mode page or a coming soon page.

 Although some people use these terms interchangeably, there are some important differences you should know.
+Check out our detailed explanation in our coming soon vs. maintenance mode article.

-If you create a ‘Coming Soon’ page, then search engines will still be able to see and crawl your store pages.
+But essentially, if you create a ‘Coming Soon’ page, then search engines will still be able to see and crawl your store pages.
 This gives your WooCommerce site a chance to get indexed by search engines.

 If you are building a new store, then you will typically want to create a coming soon page.

-If your store is down for maintenance, then you should create a ‘Maintenance Mode’ page instead.
+On the other hand, if your store is down for maintenance, then you should create a ‘Maintenance Mode’ page instead.
 This mode tells search engines that your site is temporarily down, using the special header code 503.

 After getting this code, the search bots will recheck your WordPress website later to see whether it’s back online.
-In this way, you can hide your store from shoppers without affecting your search engine rankings.
+In this way, you can hide your store page from shoppers without affecting your search engine rankings.

-Note: We will create a maintenance mode page in this guide, but the steps will be the same no matter whether you click on the ‘Set up a Maintenance Mode Page’ or ‘Set up a Coming Soon Page’ button.
+We will create a maintenance mode page in this guide, but the steps will be the same no matter whether you click on the ‘Set up a Maintenance Mode Page’ or ‘Set up a Coming Soon Page’ button.

 The next step is building the page that shoppers will see when you enable maintenance mode for your online marketplace or store.